 shop over the fire spice lines

-Start out by unwrapping your ham on a clean workspace.
-You’ll want to throw away the packet of glaze that generally comes with any store-bought ham.
+First thing, you’ll want to unwrap your spiral-cut ham on a clean workspace.
+Throw away the packet of glaze that generally comes with any store-bought ham.
 Seriously, throw it right in the garbage.
-Trust me, this Bourbon Old Fashioned Glaze is way better.
+The bourbon old fashioned glaze is way better for our double smoked ham recipe.

-Leave the meat to sit on the counter to let the rub sweat and adhere to the ham while you fire up your smoker to 275 degrees F.
+Leave the meat to sit on the counter to let the rub sweat and adhere to the ham while you fire up your smoker to 275 degrees F. The type of wood you use is completely your preference, but I suggest something more mild.
+Any fruit wood, or even pecan make a great choice for pork smoke flavor.

 Place the cast iron pan in your smoker to cook while your ham smokes.
 This can be in your smoker as long as you like, so long as it doesn’t render down too much and start to burn.
 I put mine in around the 2-hour mark.

-When your ham hits an internal temp of 130 degrees, take the ham and the glaze out of the smoker.
+When the internal temperature of the ham reaches 130 degrees, remove the ham and the glaze from the smoker.
 Place your ham in a deep roasting pan and stir up the glaze to combine all the ingredients.

-Pour about half of the glaze over the ham and then return the ham and the glaze to the smoker.
+Next, pour about half of the glaze over the ham and then return the ham and the excess glaze to the smoker.
 This will allow that glaze to tack up and really penetrate deep into the meet.
+You’ll let this go for about another 30 minutes, until the internal temperature of the ham hits 140 degrees.

 For more Maple Bourbon Flavoring

-RECIPE FAQs
+FAQs

 Shopping for a ham can seem a little daunting when practically every supermarket has at least one brand.
-When looking for a ham for this recipe, you want a pre-cooked ham that has already been smoked and cured.
+When looking for a ham for this double smoked ham recipe, you want a pre-cooked ham that has already been smoked and cured.
 Some come pre-sliced, and these are often called spiral cut ham.
 Some aren’t precut, which is perfectly fine.
 If you find yourself with a ham that is not precut, you can easily do this part yourself.

 Take a sharp knife and make deep cuts in a diamond pattern on the outside of the ham.
 Make deep slices about 1/4’” apart into the ham going from one side to the other, then turn the ham 45 degrees and repeat.
-This will allow you to get some of the rub and the glaze deep into the ham, giving you full coverage flavor.
+This will allow you to get some of the rub and the glaze deep into the double smoked ham, giving you full coverage flavor.

 Get The Cookbooks!